 high risk shares in US or UK investments.

-They can be very persistent and extremely persuasive and a 2006 survey by the Financial Services Authority (FSA) has reported that the
+They can be very persistent and extremely persuasive and a 2006 survey by the Financial Conduct Authority (FCA) has reported that the

 average amount lost by investors is around £20,000.
 It is not just the novice investor that has been duped in this way; many of the victims

 Shareholders are advised to be very wary of any unsolicited advice, offers to buy shares at a discount or offers of free company reports.

 Make sure you get the correct name of the person and organisation.

 Check that they are properly authorised by the FCA before getting involved.
 You can check at

 The FCA also maintains on its website a list of unauthorised overseas firms who are targeting, or have targeted,

 UK investors and any approach from such organisations should be reported to the FCA so that this list can be kept up to date and